kokkos/kokkos-comm/docs/api/channel.rst

         Registers a receive buffer with the channel.

-        The view's data type determines the element type communicated.
-The view must remain valid until the corresponding :cpp:func:`start` has been matched by a :cpp:func:`wait`.
+        The View's data type determines the element type communicated.

-        Multiple calls accumulate into the receive queue.
+        Its underlying allocation must remain valid until the channel is destroyed.

+        Each call registers an additional persistent receive operation.

         :tparam RecvView: A Kokkos View type.
         :param view: The view to register as a receive buffer.

     .. cpp:function:: void start()

-        Launches all queued send and receive operations.
+        Activates all registered persistent requests.

         All pending Kokkos kernel work is fenced before the communication operations are initiated, ensuring that send buffers are fully populated and receive buffers are not in use.

     .. cpp:function:: void wait()

-        Blocks until all previously started send and receive operations have completed.
+        Blocks until all active persistent requests have completed.

-        Upon return, the internal request queues are consumed.
-To perform another exchange with the same or different buffers, register new buffers with :cpp:func:`sendinit` / :cpp:func:`recvinit` and call :cpp:func:`start` again.
+        Upon return, the persistent MPI requests become inactive but remain registered.
+        Call :cpp:func:`start` again to repeat the same communication operations.